GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/JavaScript/Javascript.md

 #
 ## [Closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures):

+* A closure is the combination of a function and the lexical environment within which that function was declared

 * An inner function that has access to the outer or enclosing function’s variables.
 * A closure gives you access to an outer function's scope from an inner function
 ```